mhus-info/mhus-reactive/doc/interface.md

 == Internationalization in OSGi:

 The OSGi IEngineFactory is loading the file 'etc/de.mhus.app.reactive.model.ui.IEngineFactory.properties' to load nls parameters.
-The current parameters can be seen using the 'pnode view' and 'pcase view' commands in karaf.
+The current parameters can be seen using the 'pnode-view' and 'pcase-view' commands in karaf.
 Use the '-a' flag to print the current used parameters.
 Copy the parameters into the file and execute 'pengine cleanup' to reload the file content.